-There already are published questions about whether the photo is real, mostly focusing on the landscape and the absence of leaves on the trees.
+There are published questions about whether the photo is real, mostly focusing on the landscape and the absence of leaves on the trees.
 The fullest discussion of the photograph I’ve found so far — including a full-blown rebuttal from the maker of the documentary — is in this article in True West magazine.

-But what gets me going is the notion of The Kid and his ruffian buddies, known as the Regulators, playing a game as seeming genteel as croquet.
+But what gets me going is the notion of The Kid and his ruffian buddies, known as the Regulators, playing a game seemingly as genteel as croquet.
 Especially when Mel Brooks wasn’t around to write the script.

 How croquet made its way to rough-and-tumble Lincoln County in 1878 seems at least an interesting sidebar to the lead-laced bushwhacking that characterized New Mexico commerce just a little over 100 years ago.
 One can only imagine how lawn-sport disputes were resolved.

 Initially, I was dubious: But research quickly reveals that the game made its way to the U.S. from the British isles by 1870.
 It may be especially significant that Billy the Kid’s employer at the time was British-born John Tunstall, who emigrated in 1872 and whose efforts to establish cattle-ranching and mercantile footholds in Lincoln County were opposed by interests backed by the infamous Santa Fe Ring.